The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Introduction

-\begin{oss} Theorem~\ref{thm:existence} remains valid if the prescribing function for mean curvature is a non-positive $C^{0, \alpha}$ function rather than a non-negative one.
-For if $\widetilde{g}\,: \, N\to (-\infty,0]$ is of class $C^{0, \alpha}$ with $\alpha \in (0, 1)$, we may apply Theorem 1.1 with $g = -\widetilde{g}$.
+\begin{oss} Theorem~\ref{thm:existence} remains valid if the prescribing function for mean curvature is a non-positive Lipschitz function rather than a non-negative one.
+For if $\widetilde{g}\,: \, N\to (-\infty,0]$ is Lipschitz, we may apply Theorem 1.1 with $g = -\widetilde{g}$.
 Reversing the choice of unit normal on the resulting quasi-embedded hypersurface provides the resolution of the existence question for $\tilde{g}$. \end{oss}

 \begin{oss} Once $C^2$ regularity is obtained for a two-sided immersion with mean curvature $g \nu$, higher regularity follows by standard elliptic theory, depending on the regularity assumed on $g$.
-In particular, if $g\in C^{k,\alpha}$ then the immersion is $C^{k+2, \alpha}$. \end{oss}
+In particular, if $g\in C^{k,\alpha}$ with $k\geq 1$ and $\alpha \in (0, 1)$, then the immersion is of class $C^{k+2, \alpha}$. \end{oss}

-\begin{oss} We will first prove the theorem assuming $g \in C^{1, 1}(N)$ and $g >0$.
-The theorem for non-negative $g \in C^{0, \alpha}(N)$ will follow from an approximation argument using the estimates we establish.
-In the case $g >0,$ we have the additional fact that $|M| = |\partial^{\star} E|$ for a Caccioppoli set $E \subset N$ (where $|T|$ denotes the multiplicity 1 varifold associated with an $n$-rectifiable set $T$) and that at every non-embedded point $y \in M$, the two disks (as in Remark~\ref{quasi-embedded}) whose union is $M$ in a neighborhood of $y$ intersect (only tangentially) along a closed set containing $y$ and contained in an $(n-1)$-dimensional embedded $C^{1}$ submanifolds (see \cite[Remark~2.6]{BW1} and \cite[Remark~3.3]{BW2}). \end{oss}
+\begin{oss} We shall first prove the theorem assuming $g \in C^{1, 1}(N)$ and $g >0$.
+The theorem for non-negative Lipschitz $g$ will follow (in Section~\ref{extension}) from a straightforward approximation argument using the estimates we establish.
+In the case $g >0,$ we have the additional fact that $|M| = |\partial^{\star} E|$ for a Caccioppoli set $E \subset N$ (where $|T|$ denotes the multiplicity 1 varifold associated with an $n$-rectifiable set $T$) and that at every non-embedded point $y \in M$, the two disks (as in Remark~\ref{quasi-embedded}) whose union is $M$ in a neighborhood of $y$ intersect (only tangentially) along a closed set containing $y$ and contained in an $(n-1)$-dimensional embedded $C^{1}$ submanifold (see \cite[Remark~2.6]{BW1} and \cite[Remark~3.3]{BW2}). \end{oss}

-\emph{In view of Remark~\ref{positive-g}, from now on until the end of Section~\ref{conclusive} we shall assume that $g \in C^{1, 1}(N)$ and $g >0$ unless stated otherwise explicitly.}
+\emph{In view of Remark~\ref{positive-g}, from now on until the end of Section~\ref{proof} we shall assume that $g \in C^{1, 1}(N)$ and $g >0$ unless stated otherwise explicitly.}

-Our approach to the above theorem is by means of an inhomogeneous Allen– Cahn approximation scheme.
-Results from the general varifold regularity theory developed in our recent work \cite{BW1}, \cite{BW2} play a key role in this approach.

-In the work of Guaraco (\cite{Gua}), a homogeneous Allen–Cahn approximation process is employed to provide a strikingly simple PDE theoretic proof of the case $g\equiv 0$ of Theorem \ref{thm:existence}, i.e.\ the existence of minimal hypersurfaces.
-This approach employs a classical PDE min-max construction and is based on an earlier advance in the regularity theory for stable, area-stationary varifolds (\cite{Wic}) and its application to the limit varifolds arising from the Allen–Cahn approximation (\cite{HT}, \cite{TonWic}).